Carry (CRE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Carry Historical Price

-According to the latest data gathered on Carry live price page, the current price of Carry is 0.00140043USD.
-The circulating supply of Carry(CRE) is 10.00B CRE , giving it a market capitalization of $14.00M.
+According to the latest data gathered on Carry live price page, the current price of Carry is 0.00051003USD.
+The circulating supply of Carry(CRE) is 10.00B CRE , giving it a market capitalization of $5.10M.

 The Carry Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CRE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.